 There are three things to understand about KNET that set it apart from the entrance exams most families are familiar with.

-Stage 1: The Psychometric Assessment
+Component 1: The Psychometric Assessment

-The first stage is a Psychometric Assessment.
+The first step is a Psychometric Assessment.
 It’s a short questionnaire that helps us understand how a student prefers to learn, work, and collaborate.
 There’s no right or wrong answer to game.
 Honesty matters more than strategy.
 Students who try to second-guess what we’re “looking for” often produce a less useful profile than students who answer truthfully.

-Parents sometimes worry about this stage because it’s unfamiliar.
+Parents sometimes worry about this step because it’s unfamiliar.
 It’s worth saying clearly: the Psychometric Assessment isn’t used to reject students for personality reasons.
 It’s used to understand them and to help us advise them well during the rest of the process.

-Stage 2: KNET Part A
+Component 2: KNET

 A note on dates, and why we don’t publish them